-- 1. What's the scope of the SA? - 2.
-What has plan-making / SA involved up to this point? - i.e. in the run-up to preparing the draft plan for consultation. - 3.
-What are the appraisal findings and recommendations at this current stage? - i.e. in relation to the draft plan. - 4.
+- 1. What has plan-making / SA involved up to this point? - i.e. in the run-up to preparing the draft plan for consultation. - 2.
+What are the appraisal findings and recommendations at this current stage? - i.e. in relation to the draft plan. - 3.
 What are the next steps?